vishrantgupta/Scrap-Google-Play-App-Reviews/README.md

 Install `NodeJs` with `NPM`, details: https://nodejs.org/en/download/

 __Step 2:__
-This project is based upon [this repository](https://github.com/facundoolano/google-play-scraper), you need to install `google-play-scraper`
+This project is based upon [this repository](https://github.com/facundoolano/google-play-scraper), you need to install `google-play-scraper`.
+This script overcomes the limitation of `google-play-scraper` which scraps reviews page by page (i.e., maximum of 40 reviews)

 ```
 npm install google-play-scraper